-In Vasi's time this area was scarcely populated, so in the plate we see just one carriage and few passers-by.
+In Vasi's time this area of the Caelian Hill was scarcely populated, so in the plate we see just one carriage and few passers-by.
 It was not so at the time of ancient Rome

 Emperor Claudius; c) ancient houses have been found under the church; d) the neighbourhood was supplied with water

 by an aqueduct.
 Vasi showed the rear of the church with a fine Romanesque apse in a plate which he published in 1756.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Arches above Clivo di Scauro; 2) SS.
 Giovanni e Paolo; 3) Roman foundations of the bell tower; 4) Entrance to the adjoining monastery.
 The small map shows also 5) Tempio di Claudio.

 The view in June 2009

 The major change is due to the dome covering Cappella di S. Paolo della Croce, an added chapel which was built in 1857-1880; the fašade of the church shows a series of modifications

 made in 1950-1952 to enhance its medieval aspect.
 Having said that, and taking no notice of the parked cars, what Henry James wrote in 1873 still applies today:

 The place always seems to me the perfection of an out-of-the-way corner - a place you would think twice before telling people about, lest you should find them there the next time you were to go.
 It is such a group of objects, singly and in their happy combination, as one must come to Rome to find at one's house door; but what makes it peculiarly a picture is the beautiful dark red campanile of the church, which stands embedded in the mass of the convent. (read more of James' account of his visit).

 The history of the church and of the two saints to whom it is dedicated goes back to the IVth century; according to tradition John and Paul, two veterans, were put to death during the reign of